danieltjw/aifutures/README.md

 ---

+### AI hallucinations

+Larger Narrow AI and multi-model Broad AI may reduce AI 'hallucinations' by increasing information density.

+The ability to hallucinate, fantasise and create counterfactuals may have been important to human's success.

+Humans use experiments and the scientific method keep the negative effects of hallucinations in check.

+Without human-like autonomy, AI may not be able to reduce hallucinations on its own.

+---

+### Anthropomorphise AI

+Does it make sense to anthropomorphise AI?

+In most cases no.

+Most Narrow AIs like Large Language Models are good at roleplaying characters but do not have human-like intentions.

+There is a specific case of AGI that is interested enough in humans to attempt to communicate with us.
+This edge-case AGI will likely use a 'personality' and display 'emotions'.

+---

 ## Artificial General Intelligence (AGI)

 It is plausible for AI systems to eventually achieve human-like capabilities in all human tasks.